 Accenture does not authorize, permit, or otherwise allow (expressly or impliedly) anyone to engage in any illegal activity.
-If you engage in any activities that are inconsistent with this Responsible Disclosure or the law, you may be subject to criminal and/or civil liabilities.
+If you engage in any activities that are inconsistent with these Responsible Disclosure Guidelines or any applicable law, you may be subject to criminal and/or civil liabilities.

 Reporting parties must allow Accenture an opportunity to correct a potential vulnerability within a reasonable timeframe before publicly disclosing the identified issue, in order to ensure that Accenture has developed and thoroughly tested the solution to such issue.

-Parties conducting activities under this Responsible Disclosure must comply with all applicable federal, state, and local laws applicable with security research activities or any other activities under this Responsible Disclosure.
+Parties conducting activities under this Responsible Disclosure must comply with all applicable federal, state, and local laws applicable with security research activities or any other activities under these Responsible Disclosure Guidelines.

 To the extent that any security research or vulnerability disclosure activity involves the networks, systems, information, applications, products, or services of any non-Accenture entity, such non-Accenture entity may independently determine whether to pursue legal action or remedies related to such activities.

-Accenture reserves the right, in its sole discretion, to modify the terms of this Responsible Disclosure or terminate this Responsible Disclosure at any time.
+Accenture reserves the right, in its sole discretion, to modify the terms of these Responsible Disclosure Guidelines or to terminate any or all of them at any time.